top of page

 • 4 min read

-In today’s volatile and interconnected landscape, most organizations don’t fail because of bad strategy, they fail because of fragmented execution.
-Leaders know where they want to go, but their systems — operations, decision-making, communication, and feedback loops — aren’t designed to get them there.
+In today’s volatile and interconnected landscape, organizations often fail not due to poor strategy but because of fragmented execution.
+Leaders may have a clear vision, but their systems—operations, decision-making, communication, and feedback loops—are not designed to support that vision.

 The Cost of Fragmentation: When Growth Outpaces Structure

 Many mission-driven organizations achieve early growth through hustle and relationships.
-But as they scale, complexity increases, and informal systems start breaking down.
+However, as they scale, complexity increases, and informal systems begin to break down.

 Common warning signs include: